code4policy/modules/agile/05-scrum-overview.md

 - Product Backlog (list of user stories)
 	- Definition of done / acceptance criteria
 	- I-N-V-E-S-T
-- Sprint Backlog
+- Sprint Backlog (separate boards for sprint 1 and 2)
-- Task Board (trello)
 	- ICEBOX, TODO, DOING, BLOCKED, DONE
 	- can customize based on your definition of done (multiple stages of done?)
 - Burn Chart